Why use groups

 If I create a group in Windmill, will it sync to Google Workspace?

-How do I know if a group is synced from a connection?
+How do I know if a group is synced from an integration?

-How do I know if a group is synced from a connection?
+How do I know if a group is synced from an integration?

 Can I create a group with the same name as a synced group?